srirangav/pdfview/README.txt

         expression is printed.
 If an expression is not specified, this option is ignored.

-        If -p is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page is printed.
-If an expression is not specified, this option is ignored.

-        If -P is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page with more than one match is printed.
-If an expression is not specified, this option is ignored.

         If -l is specified, as soon as the first match, searching stops and the filename containing the match is printed.
         If an expression is not specified, this option is ignored.